Inverters for travel trailers

-Buying inverters for caravans can confuse.
+Buying inverters for travel trailers can confuse.
 Prices vary for products that may seem identical but are not.
 Here’s what to buy.

 Inverters vary in efficiency, ability to run any type of load, over-load capacity and safety.
 Modified square wave inverters are the cheapest but not all appliances will run from them.
 They can damage equipment such as laser printers.
 Sine-wave inverters run anything they are big enough to power.
 Unless you truly know what you are doing buy a sine wave unit.
 Good inverters for cost more, but they being efficient, they need less energy.